mars-project/mars/docs/source/learn/tensorflow.rst

         else:
             train()

-Mars libraries including DataFrame and so foth could be used directly to process massive data and accelerate preprocess.
+Mars libraries including DataFrame and so forth could be used directly to process massive data and accelerate preprocess.

 Run TensorFlow script via Mars